Managing Agents

 Additional Settings (Agent Meta)

 Each enabled agent card in Settings > Agents has a cog icon beside the on/off toggle that opens the Additional Settings dialog.
-This dialog lets you attach arbitrary JSON metadata to every protocol request Braide makes to that agent.
+This dialog lets you attach arbitrary JSON settings to each session the agent runs.

-The ACP protocol reserves an optional _meta field on every request for client-to-agent extensibility.
-Braide attaches this metadata to the newSession request only (see Where the Meta Is Sent below).
-Agents are free to read these values to enable tenant tagging, debug flags, feature toggles, routing hints, tracing IDs, or any other out-of-band context they understand.
-Implementations that don't recognise a key must ignore it, so setting metadata is safe even for agents that make no use of it.
+Agents are free to read these values to enable tenant tagging, debug flags, feature toggles, routing hints, tracing IDs, or any other agent-specific context.
+Agents that don't recognise a key simply ignore it, so setting these values is safe even for agents that make no use of them.

 Editing the JSON